TheSilvered/nest/docs/c_api/c_api-file.md

 **Parameters:**

 - `f`: the file to get the position from
-- `pos`: the pointer filled with the retrived position, a valid value can be expected only when the function returns [`Nst_IO_SUCCESS`](c_api-file.md#nst_ioresult)
+- `pos`: the pointer filled with the retrieved position, a valid value can be expected only when the function returns [`Nst_IO_SUCCESS`](c_api-file.md#nst_ioresult)